bvoightlab/bvoightlab.github.io/index.md

 {% capture text %}

-Human genetics data is the starting point for virtual all our lines of inquiry for methods development or Big Data science focused on complex traits, population genomics, and translational bioinformatics.
-These can come from public repositories, but we also are actively engaged with the [Million Veteran Program](https://www.mvp.va.gov/pwa/).
+Human genetics data is the starting point for virtual all our lines of inquiry, ranging from methods development to Big Data science focused on complex traits, population genomics, and translational bioinformatics.
+These data are often derived from public repositories, but we also are actively engaged with data collections generated from the [Million Veteran Program](https://www.mvp.va.gov/pwa/), among others.

 {%
   include button.html